aymane-ouhadi/aymane-ouhadi/README.md

 <br/><br/>

-- 🌱 I’m studying in **ENSIM, Le Mans University, France** in a Double Degree program from **ENSA, Sidi Mohammed Ben Abdellah University, Morocco**
+- 🌱 I’m studying in **ENSIM, Le Mans University, France** in a Double Degree program

 - 💼 Currenty looking for an End-of-studies Internship in the Software Development field